How to add a feedback form to a static website without a backend.

 Bad option: mailto:

-Sometimes a form is attempted to be replaced with a link to an email:
+Sometimes a form is replaced with a link to email:

 <a href="mailto:sales@example.com">Write to us</a>